axrez/rust-docker-bazel-repo/README.md

 This repo was create as part of an issue create on the `bazel/rules_docker` repo.

-The errors below can each be reproduced on the branch with the corresponding number:
+The errors below can each be reproduced on the branch with the corresponding number by running `bazel build //... --define=VERBOSE_LOGS=1`:

 1: